 Both the relative weights and the conversion factor are updated annually.
 CMS updates the ASC relative weights based on changes to the OPPS relative weights and the physician fee schedule practice expense amounts.
 Because the OPPS relative weights usually change each year by a small amount, CMS adjusts the new OPPS weights so that projected program spending based on the current mix of services does not change.
 However, the mix of services in ASCs differs from that of hospital outpatient departments.
 Therefore, using the new OPPS relative weights could increase or decrease total aggregate ASC spending.
 To ensure that ASC spending does not change as a result of the new weights, CMS adjusts each ASC relative weight by the same scaling factor.
-In 2022, this factor reduced the ASC relative weights by 14.5 percent below the OPPS weights.
+In 2023, this factor reduced the ASC relative weights by 14.1 percent below the OPPS weights.
 This scaling factor does not apply to separately payable drugs or pass-through devices.

 For 2019 through 2023, CMS updates the conversion factor annually by the hospital market basket, minus an adjustment for multifactor productivity growth, as required by the Patient Protection and Affordable Care Act of 2010.
-(Previously, CMS had based these updates on the consumer price index for urban consumers.) ■
+(Previously, CMS had based these updates on the consumer price index for urban consumers.)
+CMS has not determined the 2024 update to the ASC conversion factor.
+However, CMS has proposed to continue to base the update on the hospital market basket for two more years, through 2025. ■